omerbolukbasi/k_nearest_neighbor_implementation_on_variable_noisy_dataset/README.md

 The following distance metrics are tested with corresponding parameter values.
 Minkowski p=1(manhattan),p=2(euclidean),p=3,5,10,100,1000.
 The highest accuracy obtained with Minkowski p=3.

 #### 4.2 Weights
-Weights metric is tested with the following options.
+Weights metric is tested with the following options.<br>
 Uniform : uniform weights.
-All points in each neighborhood are weighted equally.
+All points in each neighborhood are weighted equally.<br>
-Distance : weight points by the inverse of their distance. in this case, closer neighbors of a query point will have a greater influence than neighbors which are further away.
+Distance : weight points by the inverse of their distance. in this case, closer neighbors of a query point will have a greater influence than neighbors which are further away.<br>
 The highest performance is obtained with uniform weight.

 ### 5. Result